elymatos/fn3/backup/fn3_scenarios/04-methodology.md

 * **Cognitive Embeddability:** A valid scenario should be mentally imageable and learnable by humans.
 * **Computational Alignment:** The process should be structured to allow for semi-automatic guidance by language models.

-### **3. Methodology for Frame and Scenario Allocation: An Interactive Approach**
+### **3. Methodology for Frame and Scenario Allocation**

-This methodology proposes a web-interface-driven approach where users answer a series of common-sense questions to guide the frame and scenario allocation process.
+This methodology proposes a **web-interface-driven approach** where users answer a series of commonsense questions to guide the frame and scenario allocation process.
 A background inference engine will use these answers to suggest the most probable frame types and relevant scenarios, ensuring conceptual coherence, enhancing network coverage, and leveraging automation.

-The approach is grounded in the principles of Frame Semantics and draws significantly from the structured overview of Common Sense Psychology concepts by Hobbs, as detailed in the "Common Sense Psychology to FN3 Scenario Mapping Worksheet."

 ### 3.1.
 Overview of the Interactive Flow